zineanteoh/sicp/README.md

  * Highlight key ideas & take note on important concepts
  * Replicate confusing code on DrRacket & mess around until I 'get it'
  * Jot down moments where I experience eureka or get mindblowned by the authors.
  * Complete all exercises and log them in this GitHub repository
+   * Exercises that do not require the need to code are answered on the [PDF notes](https://github.com/zineanteoh/sicp/blob/main/SICP.pdf) instead